DaoCloud/DaoCloud-docs/docs/en/docs/insight/quickstart/install/gethosturl.md

+---
+MTPE: ModetaNiu
+DATE: 2024-07-24
+---

 # Get Data Storage Address of Global Service Cluster

 Insight is a product for unified observation of multiple clusters.
 To achieve unified storage and querying of observation data from multiple clusters, sub-clusters need to report the collected observation data to the [global service cluster](../../../kpanda/user-guide/clusters/cluster-role.md#global-service-cluster) for unified storage.
-This document provides the necessary address of the storage component when installing the collection component insight-agent.
+This document provides the required address of the storage component when installing the collection component insight-agent.

 ## Install insight-agent in Global Service Cluster